-Dr He’s aims appeared to be noble enough: to use gene editing to provide immunity to HIV for children where one parent is HIV-positive, thus allowing those children to avoid considerable stigma.
+Dr He’s aims appeared to be noble enough: to use genome editing to provide immunity to HIV for children where one parent is HIV-positive, thus allowing those children to avoid considerable stigma.
 Dr He employed a method called CRISPR, which uses a naturally occurring defence mechanism found in bacteria to allow scientists to edit genomes far more quickly and accurately than before.
 But by editing heritable DNA in embryos and allowing those individuals to be born, Dr He went far further than many believe is ethical or politically sensible.

 Despite outward-facing cries of shock – including from CRISPR co-inventor Jennifer Doudna, who was ‘horrified’ and ‘disgusted’ – many in the field privately admitted a sense of inevitability about an experiment of this kind.
 As technologies like CRISPR become both more advanced and widely available, the risk of other scientists ignoring regulations – and, in some cases, laws – increases.
 Add to this the string of private companies continuing to try to commercialise humanity’s desire for ‘perfection’ and the picture becomes all the more complicated.